YLIANG021/FST_ForgePolish/README.md

 Open the **3D Viewport**, press `N` to show the Sidebar, then go to the **Edit** tab.

 The Face Set utility buttons are available in **Edit Mode**.
-The main **Polish** operator works from Object/Edit workflows, and the brush can be launched from the same panel.
+The main **Polish** operator and **Polish Brush** are launched from the same panel.

-## What Is New In 1.1.0
+## Core Workflow

+ForgePolish reads your current mesh context directly.
+Select what you want to clean, then press **Polish**.

+- Select faces to polish a face region.
+- Select an edge chain to polish edge flow.
+- Select vertices to polish only those vertices.
+- Leave nothing selected to polish the whole mesh.

+No extra selection toggle is required.
+The tool decides the polish target from the current Edit Mode selection.

+## Face Set Preparation

+Face Sets are optional, but they give ForgePolish stronger surface boundaries and cleaner hard-surface results.

+- **Create FaceSets from Edges**: Select separator edges in Edit Mode, then create Face Sets by flood fill.
+- **Select FaceSet Boundaries**: Re-select the edges separating neighboring Face Sets.

+This lets you isolate panels, curved transitions, and hard-surface islands without destructively splitting mesh data.

+## Polishing Modes

+- **Standard HC (Volume Preserve)**: Smooths the surface while using HC correction to reduce volume loss.
+This is the default choice for controlled cleanup.
+- **Tension First (Surface Shrink)**: Prioritizes tension reduction for a tighter, sharper polish with more surface shrink.

-### Edge Polishing
+## Edge Polishing

-Select an edge chain in Edit Mode and press **Polish**.
-ForgePolish now detects that the active selection is an edge chain and relaxes it along its own flow instead of treating it like a face region.
+When the active Edit Mode selection is an edge chain, **Polish** relaxes the selected edges along their own flow instead of treating them like a face region.

-This is useful for:
+Edge polishing is useful for:

 - straightening wavy panel boundaries
 - cleaning bevel support loops